 1. Katherine Bohier 1500s

-The first château was built in the 13th century and set on fire in 1412 as a punishment for sedition.
-When it was sold in the 1500s to pay its debts, Thomas Bohier and his wife Katherine bought it.
+The first château was built beside the River Cher and was owned by Jean Marques when it was set on fire in 1412 as a punishment for sedition.

 2. Diane de Poitiers 1547-1559

-The château’s history really begins in the 16th century when Diane de Poitiers, the King’s Mistress, was gifted the castle by King Henry II.
+The château’s history really begins in the 16th century when Diane de Poitiers, the King’s Mistress, was given the castle as a gift by King Henry II.

 The Garden of Diane included a floating parterre, which you can still see today.
 Designed in the French style, Diane’s garden is a French formal garden covering nearly 3 acres.
 In the center of the garden is an ornamental fountain surrounded by hundreds of roses.